catbjor/learning-python/README.md

 Welcome to <b>Learning Python!</b>

-<i>When I started learning Python, I wanted to create sort of a study guide for myself.
-But then I thought that maybe there were somebody else out there, that could make use of it as well!</>
+<i>When I started learning Python, I wanted to create sort of a study guide for myself. but then I thought that maybe there were somebody else out there, that could make use of it as well!</>

 This repository is a structured and organized collection of Jupyter Notebooks designed to help you <b>learn Python</b> from the ground up.
 Whether you're a <b>beginner</b> or looking to <b>advance your skills</b>, this repo has everything you need.

 ---